Get ready for the release of Apple's next supercharged smartwatch.

 We would be stunned if this is the latest twist on this one – but, as ever when it comes to a potential microLED Apple Watch, don’t get your hopes up.

-Apple’s take on blood pressure monitoring or sleep apnea is the most likely health feature to be added next year, given that reports over the summer suggested the feature was delayed for the 2024 models due to reliability issues during testing.
+Apple’s take on blood pressure monitoring is the most likely health feature to be added next year, given that reports over the summer suggested the feature was delayed for the 2024 models due to reliability issues during testing.

 “There have been particular concerns about the blood-pressure feature working properly with the new Series 10 design,” Bloomberg’s Mark Gurman noted.

-Apple Intelligence has been strongly rumored to be a key focus in future smartwatches, too – and this will likely be built upon in the Ultra 3.
+Apple Intelligence has been strongly rumored to be a key focus in future smartwatches, with an AI coach under the codename ‘Quartz’ reportedly being developed.

-Price leaks are relatively uncommon with any smartwatch, not least the Apple Watch.
+Price leaks are relatively uncommon with any smartwatch, and that’s especially true with the Apple Watch.

 For what it’s worth, though, we very much expect the Apple Watch Ultra 3 to cost the same as the first two generations: $799 / £799.